 - Prioritize readability

-For starters, a cover letter can be an amazing addition to your application–and a great home for any accomplishments that didn’t fit on your resume.
+For starters, a cover letter can be an amazing addition to your entry-level recruiter application—and a great home for any accomplishments that didn’t fit on your resume.
 You can also include professional letters of recommendation from previous employers (or professors, if you’re a new graduate).